Skip to main content

 tip

-Combining point repositioning with selection filters allows for more precise data selection.
-For example, make a lasso in one positioning scheme and then switch to another to see the selected points in a different context.
+Try combining XY positioning modes with selection filters for more precise data exploration.
+For example, make a selection in one mode then switch to another to see those points in a different context.

 note